chenzhong8/chenzhong/_pages/about.md

   - /about.html
 ---

-Chen is a PhD candidate  in the Department of Political Science, and a Junior Fellow at Massey College, University of Toronto.
-Her dissertation examines the contributions and limitations of intergovernmental summits, such as the Group of Twenty and the East Asia Summit, in global climate governance.
-Before joining U of T, Chen worked as a climate policy intern at UNDP headquarters from 2019 to 2020, supported by the China Scholarship Council.
-She was also a recipient of the MEXT Japanese Government Scholarship.
+Welcome!
+I am a PhD Candidate in Political Science at the University of Toronto.
+My research focuses on global climate governance, with a dissertation on inter-state summits and climate commitments.

 [📄 Download my CV](files/CV_Zhong_0822_2025.pdf){:target="_blank"}